vkosuri/GDriveDownload/README.md

 ```
 See detailed instructions [setting your environment](https://github.com/vkosuri/GDriveDownload/wiki/Create-local-environment) documented in wiki page.

-## Set OAUTH credentials
+## Get OAUTH credentials
+To Get OAUTH 2.0 credential from Google console API, you should fallow certain steps to create OAUTH2.0 API.
 See more information about [Authorization](https://github.com/vkosuri/GDriveDownload/wiki/Authorization) wiki

-Get OAUTH 2.0 credential from Google console API.

-A nice video about [Generating a refresh token for YouTube API calls using the OAuth playground](https://www.youtube.com/watch?v=hfWe1gPCnzc)

-Get all the required from OAUTH playground
+Get all the required information from OAUTH playground

+To set evironemnt variables
-1. For Linux: use ``export`` for more information visit this link https://askubuntu.com/a/58828
+1. On Linux: use ``export`` for more information visit this link https://askubuntu.com/a/58828
-2. For Windows: use ``set`` for more information how to please visit this link https://superuser.com/a/79614
+2. On Windows: use ``set`` for more information how to please visit this link https://superuser.com/a/79614

 ``` Bash
 export ACCESS_TOKEN='ya29.a0Ae4lvC21ganpclkqIIs7bop8vZLp4rQUQGBO3YWKpOSsEDr1_gdEYpbXRN1N'